SSU2025-PS-MLProject/Human-AI-Code-Classifier/README.md

 ### 4. Set up environment variables (for C++ feature extraction)

-After setting up the environment, locate the libclang.so file and export it:
+After setting up the environment, locate the libclang.so file and export it

 #### Find the path
 ```